Deploy and Transfer a New Token from Stellar to EVM

 }

-/// Transfer tokens to another blockchain
+/// Transfer interchain tokens to another blockchain

 pub fn transfer_tokens(